-As an example in the mixing of electromagnetic waves that correspond to green and red color, yellow color is obtained.
-In the mixing of green and red, no medium color is obtained; the brain therefore perceives it as yellow color [33] (Ignatov, & Mosin, 2013).
-When there is an emission of electromagnetic waves that correspond to green and red color, the brain adopts an "average decision" - yellow (Fig. 11).
-Analogously, for the yellow and blue color, the brain adopts an "average decision" - green.
-This means that a spectral mixing of colors is observed between the blue-yellow and green-red pairs [34].
-In its turn, green and blue color is perceived as cyan.
-Vision sensitivity is at its lowest for the violet, blue and red color.
-The mixing of electromagnetic waves that correspond to blue and red color is perceived as violet.
-In the mixing of electromagnetic waves that correspond to more colors, the brain does not perceive them as separate or average, but as a white color.
-Thus the notion of color is not determined solely by the wavelength.
-The analysis is performed by brain, and the notion of color is at its essence a product of our consciousness.
+As an example via the mixing of electromagnetic waves that correspond to green and red colour, the medium yellow colour is obtained.
+In the mixing process of green and red, no medium colour is obtained; the brain therefore perceives it as the yellow colour [34].
+When there is an emission of electromagnetic waves that correspond to green and red colour, the brain adopts an "average decision" - the yellow colour (Fig. 10).
+Analogously, for the yellow and blue colour, the brain adopts an "average decision" - the green colour.
+This means that a spectral mixing of colours is observed between the blue-yellow and green-red pairs [35].
+In its turn, green and blue colours are perceived as the cyan colour.
+The vision sensitivity furthermore is at its lowest for the violet, blue and red color.
+The mixing of electromagnetic waves that correspond to the blue and red colour is perceived as the violet colour.
+In the mixing of electromagnetic waves that correspond to more colors, the brain does not perceive them as separate or average, but as a white colour.
+Thus, the spectral notion of colour is not determined solely by the wavelength.
+The analysis is being performed by brain, and the notion of colour is at its essence a product of our consciousness.